Dwarves in Middle-earth: Jewish history

+Semitic-style language

 In The Lord of the Rings, Tolkien continued the themes of The Hobbit.
 When giving Dwarves their own language, Khuzdul, Tolkien decided to create an analogue of a Semitic language influenced by Hebrew phonology.
 Like medieval Jewish groups, the Dwarves used their own language only among themselves, and adopted the languages of those they live amongst for the most part, for example taking public names from the cultures they lived within, whilst keeping their "true-names" and true language a secret.
-Tolkien also invented the Cirth runes, in the fiction said to have been invented by Elves and later adopted by the Dwarves.
 Tolkien further underlined the diaspora of the Dwarves with the lost stronghold of the Mines of Moria.
 Tolkien elaborated on Jewish influence on his Dwarves in a letter: "I do think of the 'Dwarves' like Jews: at once native and alien in their habitations, speaking the languages of the country, but with an accent due to their own private tongue..."
 In the last interview before his death, Tolkien said "The dwarves of course are quite obviously, wouldn't you say, that in many ways they remind you of the Jews?
 Their words are Semitic, obviously, constructed to be Semitic."
 This raises the question, examined by Rebecca Brackmann in Mythlore, of whether there was an element of antisemitism, however deeply buried, in Tolkien's account of the Dwarves, inherited from English attitudes of his time.
 Brackman notes that Tolkien himself attempted to work through the issue in his Middle-earth writings.
+It has been suggested that the formation of the deep friendship between the dwarf Gimli and elf Legolas in the Lord of the Rings, overcoming longtime mutual suspicion, can be seen as Tolkien's reply toward "Gentile anti-Semitism and Jewish exclusiveness".

+The philologist Helge Fauskanger analyses Khuzdul, finding in it features of Semitic languages.